-- (3) The statutory fund referred to in subsection (1)- - (a) consist of the trust assets, maintained in the manner set out in subsections (4), (5) and (6); and - (b) be established under an appropriate name in respect of each class of insurance business referred to in subsection (1). - (4) Every licensed insurer carrying on long-term insurance business in the Islands shall place in trust in the Islands assets equal to its liabilities and contingency reserves with respect to its policyholders in the Islands as established by the balance sheet of the insurer as at the end of its previous financial year. - (5) Every licensed insurer carrying on general insurance business in the Islands shall place in trust in the Islands assets equal to its liabilities and contingency reserves with respect to its policyholders in the Islands as established by the balance sheet and revenue account of the company as at the end of its previous financial year. - (6) Assets required to be placed in trust pursuant to subsections (4) and (5) shall be so placed not more than three months after the end of the financial year to which the balance sheet or the revenue account, as the case may be, of the insurer relates.
+- (3) The statutory fund referred to in subsection (1)- - (a) consist of the trust assets, maintained in the manner set out in subsections (4), (5) and (6); and - (b) be established under an appropriate name in respect of each class of insurance business referred to in subsection (1). - (4) Every licensed insurer carrying on long-term insurance business in the Islands shall place in trust in the Islands assets equal to its liabilities and contingency reserves as may be prescribed. - (5) Every licensed insurer carrying on general insurance business in the Islands shall place in trust in the Islands assets equal to its liabilities and contingency reserves as may be prescribed. - (6) Assets required to be placed in trust pursuant to subsections (4) and (5) shall be so placed not more than three months after the end of the financial year to which the balance sheet or the revenue account, as the case may be, of the insurer relates.